cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker.md

         - At edges - use templates for the to/from set of available key value pairs.
 Templates could be in the YAML frontmatter or stored in some other format inline within the note using code blocks
     - Allow for inline connections to other note pages using some crazy inline format

+- Weak vs strong links?
+    - No schema vs using a "valid" schema - think JSON schema but something with YAML or something else
+    -

 - Enable schemas like OSCAL to be implemented out-of-the-box
     - OSCAL is a set of formats expressed in XML, JSON, and YAML.
 These formats provide machine-readable representations of control catalogs, control baselines, system security plans, and assessment plans and results.